Stanisław Wyganowski

-Stanisław Wyganowski (7 December 1919 – 13 October 2017) was a politician, economist and urban planner.
+Stanisław Wyganowski (/pl/; 7 December 1919 – 13 October 2017) was a politician, economist and urban planner.
 From 1990 to 1994, he was the mayor of Warsaw, Poland, and in 1990 was also the voivode of the Warsaw Voivodeship.
+Wyganowsk served as an independent politician.

 Biography

-Stanisław Wyganowski was born on 7 December 1919 in Ligota, a village now located in Łask County, Łódź Voivodeship, Poland.
+Stanisław Wyganowski was born on 7 December 1919 in Ligota, a village now located in Łask County in Łódź Voivodeship, Poland.
 His parents were Stefan Wyganowski and Maria Karnkowska.
-His father came from noble family of the Łodzia heraldic clan, and was a member of Sejm of Poland from 1935 to 1938.
+His father came from noble family from the clan of Łodzia, and was a member of Sejm of Poland from 1935 to 1938.
 He also had a sister Zofia.

-Wyganowski had served in the Polish Armed Forces during the 1939 German invasion on Poland in the Second World War.
-Later during the conflict, he served in the Home Army resistance, took part in the Operation Tempest, and was in the 2nd Warsaw Infantry Division of the Polish People's Army.
+In September 1939, Wyganowski served in the Polish Armed Forces during the German invasion of Poland in the Second World War.
+Later during the conflict, he also served in the Home Army resistance, took part in the Operation Tempest, and was in the 2nd Warsaw Infantry Division of the Polish People's Army.

-He had graduated from the SGH Warsaw School of Economics with a Master's Degree in economics.
-In 1950 he began working in city planning institutions in Warsaw.
-Among them were: the Institute of Housing Construction, Warsaw South-East Project Bureau, Warsaw Voivodeship Urbanistics Workshop, and the Institute of Urbanistics of Architecture.
-In the early 1970s, he was a director of the last one.
+Wyganowski graduated from the SGH Warsaw School of Economics with a Master's Degree in economics.
+In 1950, he began working in city planning institutions in Warsaw, including for the Institute of Housing Construction, the Institute of Urbanistics and Architecture, the Warsaw South–East Project Bureau, and the Warsaw Voivodeship Urbanistics Workshop.
+In the early 1970s, he was a director of the Institute of Urbanistics of Architecture.
 From 1968 to 1972, he was a member of the Spacial Development Comittie, and the Architecture and Urbanistics Committee of the Polish Academy of Sciences.
 From 1968 to 1973 he was a member of the upper management of the Polish Urbanists Society, and became its chairperson in 1997.
 From 1974 to 1980 he worked in Algeria, where he was part of the team that designed urbanist plans of Algiers.
-From 1980 he was a docent in the Institute of the Environmental Management.
+From 1980, he was a docent in the Institute of Environmental Management.